Ukraine ex-presidential aide wounded, not clear if with Yanukovich

 As one of Yanukovich's most trusted lieutenants, he went to Brussels late in 2013 to complain to the EU over Russian trade pressure in the build-up to an expected signing of a free trade deal with the EU bloc.

-It was Yanukovich's decision to ditch that deal with the EU in favour of closer ties with Russia which provoked a people's backlash leading to mass protests and Yanukovich's fall.
+It was Yanukovich's decision to ditch that deal with the EU in favor of closer ties with Russia which provoked a people's backlash leading to mass protests and Yanukovich's fall.

 (Reporting by Natalia Zinets, Writing by Richard Balmforth)